 Fibreglass is one step up from wood in terms of a material for creating strong and flexible bows and limbs, however it is not the best material for manufacturing high end modern bows.
 Fibreglass bows are normally cheaper than other bows and are used for children’s toy bows or specialist bows.

 Lamination is a technique whereby layers of differing material are glued/heated or welded together to form a new material with greater strength than the original.
-Lamination is a technique used in bow manufacture today.
+Lamination is a technique used in the manufacture of most good recurve and compound bow limbs.

 Some modern bows have solid glass or graphite limbs made using an extrusion process, these materials have differing strengths and properties to lamination giving a different feel and power to the bow, albeit at a higher price point normally.